deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ![](charts/charts_9_0.png)

-> 🔼 The radar chart visualizes the performance of multiple video generation models across different evaluation dimensions within three embodied scenarios.
+> 🔼 The radar chart visualizes the performance of eight different video generation models across three embodied scenarios (OE, AD, RM) based on various evaluation dimensions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Result of Explicit Perceptual Evaluation across three embodied scenarios.
 Scores in each embodied scenario are normalized to 0-1.
 The abbreviations are listed in Tab.
 2.